Maine Agricultural Mediation Program

 About Us and FAQs: Overview of Maine Agricultural Mediation Program (MAMP)

-If MAMP can be of any assistance, please contact us by phone, at 207.581.3487 or email at maineagmediation@maine.edu or by completing the form on the Request Mediation page.
+If MAMP may be of any assistance, please contact us by completing the Request Mediation form or via phone, at 207.581.3487 or email at maineagmediation@maine.edu.
+We look forward to collaborating with you!

 1 — Definition of Mediation adapted from Beer, Jennifer E., and Caroline Packard.
 The Mediator’s Handbook, 4th ed., New Society Publishers, 2019.